-SECTION 5 Magentic Sensor
+SECTION 5 Magnetic Sensor

-This section discusses how to interface one or more Roboteq's MGS1600 Magnetic Guide Sensors to the motor controller.
+This section discusses how to interface one or more Roboteq's products (MGS1600, BMS1040, etc.) to the motor controller.

 SECTION 6 Command Modes

 The controller can be operated using serial, analog or pulse commands.
 This section describes each of these modes and how the controller can switch from one command input to another.
 Detailed descriptions are provided for the RC pulse and Analog command modes and all their configurable options.